projectglow/glow/docker/README.md

 * Hail 0.2.78 + DBR 9.1 (Spark 3.1)

-The containers are hosted on the [projectglow dockerhub](https://hub.docker.com/u/projectglow), Please see the Glow [Getting Started](https://glow.readthedocs.io/en/latest/getting-started.html) guide for documentation.
+The containers are hosted on the [projectglow dockerhub](https://hub.docker.com/u/projectglow), Please see the Glow [Getting Started](https://glow.readthedocs.io/en/latest/getting-started.html) guide for documentation on how to use the containers.

+## Building the containers

 ##### Troubleshooting